apify/apify-docs/docs/storage/key_value_store.md

 ---
 title: Key-value store
-description: Documentation of Key-value stores, which allow you to store arbitrary data records such as actor inputs.
+description: Documentation of Key-value stores, which allow you to store any kind of data, e.g. JSON documents or images.
 menuWeight: 6.2
 paths:
     - storage/key-value-store